emrysr/emrysr.github.io/README.md

 # emrys.cymru
-Repo for my personal website
+Repo for my personal website.
+Currently this github page re-directs to my website using the CNAME file.

 ## Objective
 This my personal website to show off my work